jsky2033/houseparty/README.md

 Firebase has tokens it has in localstorage to tell if a user is already logged in.
 This is interacted with using the auth provider object exported from firebase.js.

+## Firebase structure

+Note that the compatibility version of firebase is being used in this application.
+That is because most of the tutorials for the chat are in v8 while the auth functionality was built using v9.

+Firstly the firebase app connection needs to be initialized in the firebase file.
+Afterwards the initialized connection needs to be passed into the specific connections also present within the firebase software package.

+Afterwards these connections can be used in conjunction with certain functions that are imported from the firebase package as well.

+## Firestore

+Remember to change the rules to allow users to read or write to the database.

 ## The auth variable

 This can be used to validate that the current user is logged in.